rockholla/cloud-gardens/README.md

 You'll want to create your own configuration, and you can do so by running `node . init [name of your configuration]`.

-Or you can simply make a new file named `local.js` or `local.json` in the `/config` directory based on `/config/default.json`.
-Refer to the [npm config package](https://www.npmjs.com/package/config) for more options on config overriding.
+Or you can simply make a new file named `[name of your configuration].json` in the `/config` directory based on `/config/default.json` and then run `node . use [name of your configuration]`.
+Refer to the [npm config package](https://www.npmjs.com/package/config) for more info on how configuration works.

 # Developing